intarchboard/workshop-aid/draft-iab-aid-workshop.md

 The IETF, as an international Standards Developing Organization (SDO), hosts a diverse set of data including on the organization’s history, development, and current standardization activities, including of Internet protocols and its institutions.
 A large portion of this data is publicly available, yet it is underutilized as a tool to inform the work in the IETF proper or the broader research community focused on topics like Internet governance and trends in ICT standard-setting.

-The aim of Analyzing IETF Data (AID) 2021 IAB workshop was to analyze how IETF data currently is used, what insights can be drawn from that data, and what further knowledge puzzles does interrogating this data raise for future inquiry.
+The aim of the IAB Workshop on Analyzing IETF Data (AID) 2021 was to study how IETF data is currently used, understand what insights can be drawn from that data, and to explore open questions around how that data may be further used in future.

 These questions can inform a research agenda drawing from IETF data, that fosters further collaborative work among interested parties, ranging from academia and civil society to industry and IETF leadership.